Can You Sell An Inherited House Before Probate in Reno?

 Throughout most states, the probate rules and regulations are pretty much the same.
 Some differences do exist in some of the states about selling an inherited house before probate.
 However, In Nevada, the will can direct the executor to go after summary administration.
 This makes the process much easier.
 It gives more freedom to the executor outside of the control of the court.
 If this is granted the executor does not have to ask permission from the court to sell the house named in the will.

 Or give us a call today at (775) 391-5236

-Sell Your House to a Northern Nevada Cash Home Buyer!
+Sell Your House to a Reno Cash Home Buyer!